This document describes:

 - Retrieving information from data feeds, such as product data feeds, or back-end systems, such as customer relationship management (CRM) systems.
 For example, Frosmo can retrieve information about new products or products currently on sale from a data feed, and generate corresponding product recommendations to visitors.

-The personal data retrieved from a customer's databases or other back-end systems is not stored in the Frosmo Platform, but transferred to the customer's system or third-party system used by the customer.
-However, Frosmo may combine it with segmentation data for personalization purposes.
+The Frosmo Platform does not store the personal data retrieved from a customer's databases or other back-end systems.
+The platform merely transfers the data to the customer's system or a third-party system used by the customer.
+However, Frosmo may combine the personal data with segmentation data for personalization purposes.
 This type of data processing must always be determined by the customer and documented in the subscription agreement between Frosmo and the customer.

 Access to data